MaggieAppleton/the-grist-mill/Planning/implementation_plan.md

 - Hacker News collection now merges Top stories with recent (last 24h) keyword-matched stories; hydrated via Firebase and filtered by a score threshold (`minPoints`, default 20).
 - Configuration: `backend/config/user-settings.json` supports `minPoints`; can be overridden via `HN_MIN_POINTS`.
 Merged results are truncated to `maxItems`.
 - Job and ingest now call `discoverTopAndRecentWithMinScore({ maxItems, minPoints })`.
 Top stories are not keyword-filtered; only the score threshold applies.

+---

+## Notes

+- This application is single-user only.
+Favorites are stored directly on `content_items`.
+- Favoriting sets and persists a tier-4 rating for the active research statement; users can later change the rating via the relevance dot.